 Harmonise the integration of EGI services across multiple, externally operated RI AAIs. (e.g. AppDB would be connected to the ELIXIR AAI, the DARIAH AAI, the EPOS AAI in a harmonised way).

 The design of this new EGI AAI pilot system has finished in 2015 in close collaboration with the AARC H2020 project.
-In the heart of the pilot system there is an ‘IdP/SP Proxy’ component, which is based on SAML technology (See Figure 1).
-This component acts as a Service Provider (SP) for the supported identity federation (e.g. the ELIXIR IdP), while at the same time, it will act as an Identity Provider (IdP) for the EGI services (e.g. AppDB, Operations Portal, GOCDB, etc.).
+In the heart of the pilot system, there is an ‘IdP/SP Proxy’ component, which is based on SAML technology (See Figure 1).
+This component acts as a Service Provider (SP) for the supported identity federations (e.g. the ELIXIR IdP), while at the same time, it will act as an Identity Provider (IdP) for the EGI services (e.g. AppDB, Operations Portal, GOCDB, etc.).
 The IdP/SP Proxy will be responsible for mapping an external user identity to an ‘EGI identifier’ which will be used for the same user across all the EGI services.
 The IdP/SP Proxy will be able to import attributes from external attribute authorities (e.g. from ELIXIR IdP) and assign these to the internal EGI user identifier.
 Based on the imported attributes the EGI services can authorise users across the whole EGI network in a coherent way. (e.g. an ELIXIR site manager will be recognised in both GOCDB and Operations Portal).

 Figure 1.
 Architecture of the EGI AAI pilot